rjtmahinay/micronaut-java/README.md

 Micronaut is a full-stack framework for building microservice and serverless applications.
 It leverages the use of compile-time inversion of control that results to quick start-up and low memory footprint.

+This project demonstrates the CRUD operation using the framework and some Unit testing.

 ## How to run
 ### Fork the project and run locally using the commands.